Table of contents

 • Project pages

-If you are seeking employment, you need to have a clear understanding of the sort of firm you are applying to.
+If you are seeking employment, you'll need to tailor each application to the job at hand to make it relevant.
+To do this, you need to have a clear understanding of the sort of firm you are applying to.

-• Check their projects and their company profile (type of market, services, specializations).
+• Check their projects and their company profile (their values, services, and specializations).

 • Analyze the job description (position, requirements, must-have skills).